githubsah/ecommerce-sql-case-study/README.md

-##  E-Commerce SQL Case Study
-###  Project Overview

-This project analyzes an e-commerce dataset using SQL to understand user behavior, conversion funnel performance, revenue drivers, and business growth trends.
-The goal is to convert raw event-level data into clear, actionable business insights.

-##  Business Questions Answered

-How has website traffic grown over time?

-Which pages and landing pages drive the most engagement?

-Where do users drop off in the purchase funnel?

-How efficient is session → order conversion?

-Which products generate the most revenue and profit?

-How do new users vs repeat users behave?

-Which marketing channels perform best?

-What is the impact of refunds on revenue?

-How do monthly trends evolve across traffic, orders, and revenue?

-How does device type (desktop vs mobile) affect conversion?

-##  Key Insights

-Website traffic and revenue show strong, consistent growth over time

-The biggest funnel drop-off occurs between product view → cart

-A single flagship product drives most revenue and profit

-Repeat users, though fewer, generate significantly higher revenue per user

-Google Search is the primary revenue-driving marketing channel

-Desktop users convert much better than mobile, indicating a mobile UX improvement opportunity

-Refunds cause meaningful revenue leakage, concentrated in a few products

-##  Tools & Skills Used

-SQL (MySQL)

-Joins, Subqueries, Aggregations

-CASE statements

-Funnel analysis

-Time-based trend analysis

-Business interpretation of data

-## Dataset

-Website sessions

-Pageviews

-Orders & order items

-Products

-Refunds

-Marketing channels (UTM source)

-Device type

-## Outcome
+# 🛒 E-Commerce SQL Case Study

+## 📌 Project Overview

+This project analyzes an e-commerce dataset using **SQL** to understand **user behavior, funnel performance, revenue drivers, and business growth trends**.

+The objective was to transform raw event-level data into **clear, actionable business insights** for decision-making.

+---

+## ❓ Business Questions Answered

+* How has website traffic grown over time?
+* Which pages and landing pages drive the most engagement?
+* Where do users drop off in the purchase funnel?
+* How efficient is session → order conversion?
+* Which products generate the most revenue and profit?
+* How do new users vs repeat users behave?
+* Which marketing channels perform best?
+* What is the impact of refunds on revenue?
+* How do monthly trends evolve across traffic, orders, and revenue?
+* How does device type (**desktop vs mobile**) affect conversion?

+---

+## 📈 Key Insights

+* Website traffic and revenue showed strong, consistent growth over time
+* The largest funnel drop-off occurred between **product view → cart**
+* A flagship product contributed the majority of revenue and profit
+* Repeat users, though fewer in number, generated significantly higher revenue per user
+* **Google Search** emerged as the strongest revenue-driving marketing channel
+* Desktop users converted at a much higher rate than mobile users, highlighting a potential **mobile UX improvement opportunity**
+* Refunds created measurable revenue leakage concentrated in a few products

+---

+## 🛠 Tools & Skills Used

+**SQL (MySQL)**
+**Concepts & Techniques:**

+* Joins, Subqueries, Aggregations
+* CASE Statements
+* Funnel Analysis
+* Time-Based Trend Analysis
+* Business Interpretation of Data

+---

+## 🗂 Dataset Components

+* Website Sessions
+* Website Pageviews
+* Orders & Order Items
+* Products
+* Refunds
+* Marketing Channels (UTM Source)
+* Device Type

+---

+## ✅ Outcome

 This project demonstrates the ability to:

-Translate business questions into SQL queries
+* Translate business questions into SQL queries

-Analyze large relational datasets
+* Analyze relational datasets using SQL

-Identify growth opportunities and bottlenecks
+* Identify business bottlenecks and growth opportunities

-Communicate insights in a business-friendly way
+* Communicate insights in a business-friendly way
+* Convert raw data into decision-ready insights